 Nurses make it all possible — every day.
-At Froedtert & the Medical College of Wisconsin, we understand the essential role that nurses play, not only at the bedside, but throughout the hospital.
+We understand the essential role that nurses play, not only at the bedside, but throughout the hospital.
 And, we know that our nurses are unmatched in their expertise, education, professionalism and above all, compassion.
 We wouldn’t be a leading academic medical institution without top-of-the-line nursing care, and we’re proud to say we have it, and more.

 Nursing Awards and Recognitions

-In 2006, Froedtert Hospital received Magnet recognition from the American Nurses Credentialing Center's Magnet Recognition Program®.
-We also received redesignation of this award in 2011.
+Froedtert Hospital first received its Magnet recognition in 2006, with redesignation in 2011.
+In 2016, Froedtert Hospital achieved its third Magnet designation for excellence in nursing services by the American Nurses Credential Center’s (ANCC) Magnet Recognition Program®.
 This designation is a seal of approval for hospitals that earn it and signifies quality patient care and nursing excellence.
-In our ongoing commitment to excellence, we are currently in the process of applying for re-designation as a Magnet hospital.

-Learn more about Magnet recognition and our commitment to nursing excellence in our nursing annual report, "Nursing Excellence — Our Commitment Continues."
+Learn more about Magnet recognition and our commitment to nursing excellence in our nursing special report, "Nurses — Transforming Care."

-To recognize excellence in nursing, Froedtert Hospital and Community Memorial Hospital are DAISY Award Partners, recognizing a selection of nurses with this special honor every quarter.
+To recognize excellence in nursing, Froedtert Hospital, Community Memorial Hospital and St. Joseph's Hospital are DAISY Award Partners, recognizing a selection of nurses with this special honor every quarter.
 Learn more about the DAISY Award.

 Advanced Practice Nurses